Samuel-James971/AI-Workflow-Automation/README.md

 ![image alt](https://github.com/Samuel-James971/AI-Workflow-Automation/blob/main/Screenshot%202025-07-08%20161240.png?raw=true)
 <br />
 <br />
-The workflow automation use an AI action to summarise the incoming webhook alert into a concise sentence and genrate bullet points for analysts. the AI proccesses the alert using a prompt and passes the output to an email action which send an email alert to the analsyt.:  <br/>
+The workflow automation use an AI action to summarise the incoming webhook alert into a concise sentence and genrate bullet points for analysts.
+The AI proccesses the alert using a prompt and passes the output to an email action which send an email alert to the analsyt:  <br/>
 ![image alt](https://github.com/Samuel-James971/AI-Workflow-Automation/blob/main/Screenshot%202025-07-08%20161240.png?raw=true)
 <br />
 <br />